thoughtworks-jumpstart/guides/docs/backend-web-development/express-routing.md

 };
 ```

-The first request handler passes the request to the next request handler via `next()` call
+The first request handler passes the request to the next request handler via `next()` call.

 When we are not ready to send back the response yet, we use the `res.write()` method to update the response, instead of using the `res.send()` method.

 If a request handler needs to send the response back to client, it should call the `res.end()` method.

-You can call app.METHOD multiple times:
+You can call `app.METHOD()` multiple times:

 ```js
 app.get(path, requestHandler1);